boyter/boyter.org/content/posts/searchcode-is-being-rebooted.md

 > If you are using the API and really need it, contact me in the next week and we can work something out.
 Otherwise prepare for it to be gone soon.

-I think that frankly, large scale code search, while useful is not something anyone is willing to pay for, which shouldn't be a surprise considering how black duck kill koders.com a while ago.
+I think that frankly, large scale code search, while useful is not something anyone is willing to pay for, which shouldn't be a surprise considering how black duck killed koders.com a while ago.

 Anyway.